-Whatever happens in an Azure and BTP private linky swear, stays in the linky swear!
+Whatever happens in an Azure and SAP private linky swear, stays in the linky swear!
 An implementation story of the SAP Private Link Service for Azure.

-With the release of the Beta of BTP Private Link Service exciting times dawned upon us.
+With the release of the Beta of SAP Private Link Service (PLS) exciting times dawned upon us.
 We finally get a managed solution to securely connect from our Apps running on BTP (deployed on Azure) to any IaaS workload running on Azure without even traversing the internet.
-The first options that come to mind would be SAP WebDispatcher, ECC, S4, Hana, anyDB, Jenkins, Apache or HPC cluster to name a few.
+The first options that come to mind would be SAP WebDispatcher, ECC, S4, HANA, SAP CAR, anyDB, Jenkins, Apache or HPC cluster to name a few.

 If you feel brave enough for the Beta and your focus is layer 4 connectivity those days are gone 😊See part 8 of the series for a deep dive on Cloud Connector vs. PLS.

 Fig.1 pinkies “swearing”

 The first scenario we are going to look at in this series, is the consumption of an OData service living on my S4 system, which is locked up in an Azure private virtual network (VNet).
 My BTP workloads are provisioned in an Azure-based subaccount in west Europe (Amsterdam) and my S4 is based in north Europe (Dublin).

 To get started we need to identify our VM, its location, and the VNet where it is contained.